greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/cryptographic-standard_1_1.md

 ---
-title: "GitLab Cryptography Standard"
+title: GitLab Cryptography Standard
-description: "This is the GitLab Cryptography Standard.
+description: This is the GitLab Cryptography Standard.
 It outlined cryptographic choices, including algorithms as well as important settings that may be associated with the algorithms.
-It applies to GitLab code and well as infrastructure configuration."
+It applies to GitLab code and well as infrastructure configuration.
 controlled_document: true
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/cryptographic-standard_1_1/
+linkTitle: GitLab Cryptography Standard
+type: docs
 ---

 ## Purpose